 Plugging the skills gap

-Together – through education and raising awareness - YMCA Training and BALI hope to steer more trained, qualified and skilled young people into the industry.
+Together – through education and raising awareness - Central YMCA and BALI hope to steer more trained, qualified and skilled young people into the industry.

 Employers also need to do their part